GraphQL-Training/lightweight-graphql-react/slides.md

 ???
 GraphQL also supports variables so that you can inject values into the query in a similar way to prepared queries in SQL.

+---

-But how do we know which fields are available?
+But how do we know which operations are supported, or what fields we can query within those?

+--

+These questions and more are answered by the GraphQL schema, which fully describes the shape of the GraphQL API.

 ---
 class: has-code